True crime that's even more twisted than Tiger King.

 Tired of the same old, same old?
 Read the next big thing!
 Unlike anything you've ever read before.
+Remember when all we had to worry about was the opioid epidemic?

 In this darkly funny coming-of-age novel based on true events, Oliver, a hacker living in Germany, meets Donna online.
 She's an American girl living in New York.
 After chatting and talking on the phone for months, he finally decides to surprise her with a visit.
 But he soon finds out that things are not what they appeared to be, and that this visit will change his life forever.